 - 1 tablespoon (5 grams) chia seeds

-- 1 teaspoon (13 grams) maple syrup (optional) or sweetener of your choice added to taste
+- 1 tablespoon (13 grams) maple syrup (optional) or sweetener of your choice added to taste

 - Place the oats, yogurt, milk, maple syrup, and seeds into a jar or bowl.